mbknor/ddsl/README.markdown

 ====================

 The idea behind DDSL is really simple and dynamic / flexible - So is its usage.

+API documentation can be found [here](http://mbknor.github.com/ddsl-scaladoc/)

+Below you can find a simple and running example but first some highlights.

+Both servers and clients uses [DdslClient](http://mbknor.github.com/ddsl-scaladoc/com/kjetland/ddsl/DdslClient.html) to communicate with DDSL.
+The client is created like this:

+	val client = new DdslClientImpl

+When a service wants to broadcast that it is available, this is how it is done:

+	client.serviceUp( Service( serviceId, serviceLocation))

+[ServiceId](http://mbknor.github.com/ddsl-scaladoc/com/kjetland/ddsl/model/ServiceId.html) specifies what kind of service it is, and [serviceLocation](http://mbknor.github.com/ddsl-scaladoc/com/kjetland/ddsl/model/ServiceLocation.html) specifies how clients can reach us.

+When a client wants to get the best location of a specific service:

+	val location = client.getBestServiceLocation( ServiceRequest(serviceId, clientId ))

+It specifies the [ServiceId](http://mbknor.github.com/ddsl-scaladoc/com/kjetland/ddsl/model/ServiceId.html) describing what service it needs, and
+[ClientId](http://mbknor.github.com/ddsl-scaladoc/com/kjetland/ddsl/model/ClientId.html) so DDSL can log which client is using which services.

 Have a look at the examples to see how it can be used: